 What is the FROGBEAR Database of Religious Sites in East Asia?

 The FROGBEAR Database is a public open access database displaying texts, images, videos, and other research content accumulated during the seven-year SSHRC-funded research project on Buddhism and East Asian Religions.
 The digital materials are stored in an open access digital repository housed at the UBC Library Open Collections, at the University of British Columbia in Canada.
 This database, as well as each particular item contained within, serve as a unique virtual library for interested scholars, students, and the public to discover connections between seemingly disparate geographical and temporal contexts.
-It also help to enhance academic interactions both within the research teams in the project and with external communities around the globe.
+It also helps to enhance academic interactions both within the research teams in the project and with external communities around the globe.

 The Interface for the FROGBEAR Database of Religious Sites in East Asia